Sunstone (comics): Publication

 Šejić initially published Sunstone online on DeviantArt.
 Top Cow Productions (an imprint of Image Comics) published the first volume of the series as a graphic novel in December 2014.
 Volume 2 was published in May 2015 and reached No. 7 on The New York Times Best Seller list for Paperback Graphic Books.
 Volume 3 was released in August 2015.
 Volume 4 was published in February 2016.
 Volume 5 was released in January 2017.
 Volumes 1–5 were also prominently featured in Top Cow's Humble Comics Bundle: Sex & Science.

 Volume 6 (the first part of Mercy) was published in March 2019.
 Volume 7 was released in May 2021.

+Volume 8 was published May 15, 2024.

 Reception

-The 7-issue series holds a critics' rating of 9.5 out of 10 at the review-aggregation website Comic Book Roundup, based on 21 reviews.
+The 8-issue series holds a critics' rating of 9.6 out of 10 at the review-aggregation website Comic Book Roundup, based on 22 reviews.
 Publishers Weekly, in a review for Vol. 1, praised its humor and humanity in its characters, but criticized the fact that it sometimes gets repetitive.